nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

 You can also build the nRF5340 Audio application using the standard |NCS| :ref:`build steps <gs_programming>` for the command line.

 .. note::
-   Using this method requires you to build and progam each development kit one at a time before moving to the next configuration, which can be time-consuming.
+   Using this method requires you to build and program each development kit one at a time before moving to the next configuration, which can be time-consuming.
    :ref:`nrf53_audio_app_building_script` is recommended.

 Building the application